 - You *must* be logged into your account when placing your order online.

-- Example: $50.00 worth of purchases creates 50 rewards points in your store account.
-50 points will buy you a $5.00 gift pin which can be used on future purchases of any item (except more gift certificates) in the store.
+- 100 points will buy you a $10.00 gift certificate pin which can be used towards future purchases of any item (except more gift certificates).

 - Enter your gift pin during checkout by clicking the button at the top of this website.